X Hacking: The Threat of Misguided AutoML: Introduction

+Though the search for such decision sets by hand is long and laborious, it can be accelerated through the exploitation of automated machine learning (AutoML) solutions, or any automated model selection tools that facilitate discovery of a model that may also be found---or presented as found---via human decision-making.
+Recently, a number of AutoML solutions have been introduced that integrate data preprocessing into the decision-making pipeline, opening up additional avenues for explanation attacks \citep{salehin_automl_2024}.

+We demonstrate empirically in a \textit{post-hoc} manner how off-the-shelf AutoML pipelines can be used, even with a limited computational budget, to perform X-hacking on \textsc{Shap} values for familiar real-world datasets, by `cherry picking' those models that support a desired narrative.
+Secondly, we develop a custom AutoML solution to facilitate \textit{ad-hoc} X-hacking at scale, formulating the task as a multi-objective optimisation (MOO) problem, selecting from the Pareto frontier of predictive performance and model explanations to find a `defensible' model in the \textit{Rashomon set}.
+We compare random and Bayesian hyperparameter optimisation to maximise accuracy and minimise \textsc{Shap} explanations of top features from a common baseline and show that Bayesian hyperparameter optimisation is, on average, three times faster in finding defensible models.
+We compare the time taken in \textit{post-hoc} and \textit{ad-hoc} settings to obtain a defensible model for susceptible datasets: the \textit{ad-hoc} framework took an average of 6 minutes---10 times faster than \textit{post-hoc}.

-In this paper, we (1) show the ease with which X-hacking can be performed using off-the-shelf software with attacks on different types of \textsc{Shap} summaries; (2) highlight and demonstrate how some datasets are more vulnerable than others to confirmatory explanations that are not representative of the ground truth; (3) discuss possible methods for prevention and detection.
-Code and data to replicate our experiments are \href{https://anonymous.4open.science/r/p-hacking-F1C2/readme.md}{available on GitHub}.
+Our contributions are as follows: (1) we show the ease with which X-hacking can be performed using off-the-shelf software with attacks on different types of \textsc{Shap} summaries in a \textit{post-hoc} manner; (2) we perform directed (\textit{ad-hoc}) X-hacking at scale, using Bayesian multi-objective optimisation, comparing it with random sampling; (3) we demonstrate how some datasets are more vulnerable than others to confirmatory explanations unrepresentative of the ground truth; (4) we compare \textit{post-hoc} and \textit{ad-hoc} X-hacking by calculating the time required to find the first defensible model; (5) we discuss methods for prevention and detection of X-hacking.
+Code to replicate our experiments is \href{https://github.com/datasciapps/x-hacking}{available on GitHub}.